kangjunbin/MultiLanes/README.md

 For more details, please refer to our FAST conference paper and ACM TOS article.

 #How to run MultiLanes
-To run MultiLanes, you should first create sparse files on the host ext3 file system, truncate these files to the predefined size and then mount the virtualized devices of MultiLanes in the same way how the loop driver works (Our driver is implemented based on loop).
+To run MultiLanes, you should first create sparse files on the host ext3 file system, truncate these files to the predefined size, and then mount the virtualized devices of MultiLanes in the same way how the loop driver works (Our driver is implemented based on loop).
-Specifically, you could run command: mount -t loop
+Specifically, you should run command starting with: mount -o loop